 AARON WULK, CWI, CWE

 Aaron has worked in welding for 20 years.
 He maintains two certifications from the American Welding Society: Certified Welding Inspector and Certified Welding Educator.
-He also serves on a subcommittee for education with the Central Wisconsin Metal Manufacturers Alliance (CWIMMA).
+He also sits on the national SkillsUSA® Welding Sculpture committee.

-“I’m passionate about welding, and when I see students take an interest in it, I just want to push them to take pride in their workmanship and achieve the next level in their education.”
+“I’m passionate about welding, and when I see students take an interest in it, I just want to push them to be the best they can be, take pride in their workmanship, and achieve the next level in their education.”

 - Construction Welder

 - TIG Welder